printable version (new tab)

 The only truly successful private company was the Emu Bay Railway.
 The Van Diemen’s Land Company completed the construction of the Emu Bay to Mt Bischoff railway in 1886.
 In 1897 it contracted management of the line to a separate company, the Emu Bay and Mt Bischoff Railway Co, registered in London.
 In 1925 the two railway companies merged to become the Emu Bay Railway Co.
 In November 1966 the shareholders accepted a take-over offer from EZ Industries Ltd (registered in Melbourne) which itself subsequently underwent a series of changes of ownership and name.
 The line was sold to Australian Transport Network, later to be known as Pacific National, on 21 May 1998 and thus passed into public ownership for the first time in 2009.

-The Tasmanian Archives and the State Library of Tasmania holds many unique and beautiful records that document the history of the Tasmanian Railways.
+The State Library and Archives of Tasmania holds many unique and beautiful records that document the history of the Tasmanian Railways.
 This guide will assist you by:

 • Highlighting the main records available for researching civil (such as tracks, lines and crossings, and buildings such as stations, yards bridges), mechanical (such as drawings of steam engines, diesel engines, carriages, and rolling stock), personnel records, photographs and films held in the Tasmanian Archives and library collection.